olmeca/grammarian/README.md

 in small parts.
 If you then discover a bug in your original PEG then you may have to fix it in all the substructure PEG's.
 ### PEG (Parsing Expression Grammar) 101
-At the very low level PEG's built-in matchers are quite similar to those offered by _Regex_.
+At the very low level, PEG's built-in matchers are quite similar to those offered by _Regex_.
 But whilst Regex requires you to express the pattern only in terms of the built-in matchers, PEG also allows higher level abstract patterns, which _describe the structure_ and _identify the parts_, but do **not** _describe the details of the parts_.
 It's like stating that an email address consists of in sequence a user name, an '@'